Kim Zolciak Slammed Over Her Children: Former ‘RHOA’ Star Flips Out On Lady

 A photo posted by Kim Zolciak-Biermann (@kimzolciakbiermann) on

 “We’ve been nothing but respectful,” Kim Zolciak revealed in her Snapchat story, adding, “I told her: ‘Well, why are you always sitting next to me?
-Move your f—ing chair to the other end of the beach!’ ”
+Move your f***ing chair to the other end of the beach!’ ”

 Apparently, things got even more heated on the beach, but Kim didn’t go into detail about what was said.
 However, Kim felt it was necessary to argue with the lady, saying that she wasn’t asking her to leave and she even called her names.
 In the end, Zolciak revealed that she was planning on leaving the beach and that the lady should loosen up and realize that the beach is a public place.

-“I said: ‘That’s ok, b*tch, because we’re leaving.’
+“I said: ‘That’s ok, b***h, because we’re leaving.’
 She’s like: ‘I’m not asking you to leave.’
-I honestly told her: ‘You might want to f—ing loosen up, lady,’ ” Kim Zolciak explained about the situation, adding, ” ‘This is a beach that a lot of people pay a lot of money to stay here and enjoy the beach and if you don’t like it, f—ing go somewhere else.
+I honestly told her: ‘You might want to f—ing loosen up, lady,'” Kim Zolciak explained about the situation, adding, ” ‘This is a beach that a lot of people pay a lot of money to stay here and enjoy the beach and if you don’t like it, f—ing go somewhere else.
 It’s life.'”

 Sadly, Kim’s little boy was very hurt when the lady told Zolciak that he was being too loud.
 She reveals that he calmed down and he appeared to be very hurt by the comments.
 And Kim told her Snapchat followers that she was furious that an unknown woman could hurt KJ’s feelings so much.
 And rather than address these issues with the lady, Brielle decided to lash out in her own way.